Tool Steel laser cleaning visualization showing process effects

 Laser-Based Additive Manufacturing

-Tool Steel Laser Cleaning Settings
+Tool Steel Settings

 When laser cleaning Tool Steel, watch its toughness first—it resists buildup removal more than softer alloys like mild steel.
 I've seen overheating cause surface cracks if you rush.
 Start slow with the laser on low power.
 This clears rust gently without warping.
 Tool Steel's heat resistance shines here, unlike brittle metals.
 Scan in even passes.
 Overlap spots by half.
 Finish with a quick check for smoothness.
 It restores tools perfectly.